viamrobotics/docs/docs/tutorials/controlling-an-intermode-rover-canbus.md

 Connect one of the 12v wires (red) to the +12V terminal, one of the ground wires (black) to the GND terminal, the CAN low wire (blue) to the CAN_L terminal, and the CAN high wire (white) to the CAN_H terminal.
 You will have two remaining wires (12v and ground).

 Now, connect the remaining two wires to the + (red) and - (black) **input** terminals on your buck converter.
-Now, attach the USB-C adaptor to the **output** of your buck converter, and plug this into your Pi.
+Attach the USB-C adaptor to the **output** of your buck converter, and plug this into your Pi.
 Powering up the Intermode should now power up your Pi and allow it to communicate with the rover via CAN bus!

 <img src="../img/intermode/intermode_wiring.jpg"  style="margin-right:12px" alt="Intermode, Pi Wiring." title="Intermode, Pi Wiring." width="800" />

-### Software for this tutorial
+### Software for the Intermode base modular resource

 We've created a github repository with a working modular resource implementation example, which is referenced in this tutorial and can be <a href="https://github.com/viam-labs/tutorial-intermode" target="_blank">found here</a>.

-## Understanding the Intermode base resource
+## Understanding the Intermode base modular resource

-Viam includes API interfaces for a number of common components within Viam Server (otherwise known as the RDK - Robot Development Kit).
+Viam includes [API](/product-overviews/extending-viam/modular-resources/#apis) interfaces for a number of common components within Viam Server (otherwise known as the RDK - Robot Development Kit).
 The Viam component that exposes the interfaces for controlling a mobile robot's movements is the [base](/components/base) component.

+We'll walk through how we leveraged this API interface using code found in the <a href="https://github.com/viam-labs/tutorial-intermode" target="_blank">tutorial repository</a>.
+If you are interested only in how to configure this modular resource code with your robot, you can skip to [using the intermode base resource](#use-the-intermode-base-modular-resource)

-### Using the Viam RDK base API with a custom model
+### Use the Viam RDK base API with a custom model

-For the Intermode rover , we'll want to conform to the base [API](/product-overviews/extending-viam/modular-resources/#apis) interface, but create a new [model](/product-overviews/extending-viam/modular-resources/models) with its own implementation of each method.
+For the Intermode rover, we'll want to conform to the base [API](/product-overviews/extending-viam/modular-resources/#apis) interface, but create a new [model](/product-overviews/extending-viam/modular-resources/models) with its own implementation of each method.
 Both the **API** interface and **model** are namespaced as triplets in Viam.
 Since we are conforming to an existing Viam API for [base](/components/base), the [API](/product-overviews/extending-viam/modular-resources/#apis)  namespace we'll use is:
 **rdk:component:base**

 We're creating this base model for tutorial purposes only, and will implement only partial functionality for demonstration purposes.
 Therefore, we'll use the following [model](/product-overviews/extending-viam/modular-resources/models) namespace:
 **viamlabs:tutorial:intermode**

 The <a href="https://github.com/viam-labs/tutorial-intermode" target="_blank">module.go code</a> found in our tutorial's github repository creates this model and registers the component instance.
-Note that by using **base.Subtype** we are registering it with the *API* from the RDK's built-in base component.
+By using **base.Subtype** (see line 5 below) we are registering it with the *API* from the RDK's built-in base component.

 ```go
 var model = resource.NewModel("viamlabs", "tutorial", "intermode")